mnfst/docs-baas/access-policies.md

 ---
 id: access
 title: Access Policies & Authorization
-description: Learn how to implement Role-Based Access Control (RBAC) and ownership-based access policies in Manifest.
-Control user permissions for CRUD operations with public, restricted, admin, and forbidden access types.
+description: Learn how to implement API policies to restrict resource access for CRUD operations and endpoints.
 ---

 # Access policies